-8 C.E.: Roman general Tiberius defeated Dalmatians on the river Bathinus.
+8 C.E.: Roman Empire general Tiberius defeats Dalmatians on the river Bathinus.
 As the stepson of Augustus, Tiberius would become Caesar four years after this victory.
 Tiberius did appoint Pontius Pilate as the procurator of Judea.
 On the other hand, he did have the good sense to overrule Pilate when the Jews of Jerusalem complained that he had desecrated the city by bringing inscribed shields into the Jewish capital.
 Tiberius’ inconsistent treatment of the Jews was consistent with the moody behavior of the Roman ruler who would have much preferred to serve as a general.

 435: Byzantine Emperor Theodosius II exiled the deposed Patriarch of Constantinople Nestorius, considered the originator of Nestorianism, to a monastery in Egypt.
 Nestorianism was a form of Christianity that challenged the orthodoxy of its time and presented a political threat to the Roman Empire.
 Theodosius, like Constantine used the Christian religion as part of his political power base.
 Therefore, it is not surprising to note that this is the same Theodosius II who issued Anti-Judaic laws in 438 that “forbade the Jews to accede to any public task,” made proselytism a capital crime and denied Jews the right to build new synagogues or “to embellish the old ones.”